joeyanhhuynh/ecommerce-website/user-testing-report.md

 ### {Jordan Doe}

-- {She clicked on the link as expected…}
+-  SHe clicked on the link as expected
-- {He had troubles completing a specific task…}
+-  SHe had not troubles completing a specific task:
-- {She asked these questions…}
-- {Fill in any observations that were important/relevant…}
+-  SHe asked these questions: She asked about the cart, and the name of the product in the small-promo
+-  Should have the name under the products.
+Click the food the it will link to each page.
-- etc.
+-  Create Cart button/Login
+-  She wants the description text of small-promo have to be wrap around the images.

 ---